Eomm/blog-posts/posts/bonus-postgres-logical-replication.md

 # Resume Data Replication in Postgres and Node.js

-This article is a continuation of the previous article on [Real-Time Data Replication in Postgres and Node.js](https://backend.cafe/real-time-data-replication-in-postgres-and-nodejs).
-So before reading this article, I recommend that you read the previous article first.
+This article is a continuation of [Real-time data Replication in Postgres and Node.js](https://backend.cafe/real-time-data-replication-in-postgres-and-nodejs).
+Before reading this article, I recommend you read the previous one because it provides essential context to the points I cover.

-In our previous article, we discussed how to replicate data from a Postgres database to a Node.js application in real time using logical replication.
+In our previous article, we discussed how to replicate data from a Postgres database to a Node.js application in real-time using logical replication.
 However, if the Node.js application crashes or stops for some reason, the replication will cease, and we risk losing the data that our system produces in the meantime via another microservice or application.

-Today, we will discuss how to resume replication from the last point where the Node.js application stopped by using a persistent replication slot in the Postgres database.
+In this article, I discuss how to resume replication from the last point where the Node.js application stopped by using a persistent replication slot in the Postgres database.
 This ensures that our application doesn't lose events produced by other microservices or applications during downtime.

-## Creating a Replication Slot
+## Creating a replication slot

 To resume replication, we need to create a replication slot in the Postgres database.
-As mentioned in the previous article, a replication slot is a logical entity that keeps track of changes happening in the database and sends them to the subscriber.
-The `postgres` package that we used in the previous article automatically created a replication slot for us, but it was not persistent, it was a [`TEMPORARY`](https://www.postgresql.org/docs/16/view-pg-replication-slots.html) replication slot that was removed when the subscriber disconnected.
+A replication slot is a logical entity that keeps track of changes happening in the database and sends them to the subscriber.
+The `postgres` package we used in the previous article automatically created a replication slot for us, but it was not persistent, it was a [`TEMPORARY`](https://www.postgresql.org/docs/16/view-pg-replication-slots.html) replication slot that was removed when the subscriber disconnected.

 Since we want to resume replication from the last point where the Node.js application was stopped, we need to create a persistent replication slot.
 Let's create one in a new `setup-replication.js` file: